Social Theory for A Level Sociology

-Last Updated on September 11, 2023 by Karl Thompson
+Last Updated on July 13, 2025 by Karl Thompson

 A Level Sociology Theory and Methods | A Level Sociology Social Action Theory

 Together these posts cover the ‘theory’ part of the Theory and Methods part of the AQA’s A Level Syllabus, which are assessed as part of A level papers 1 and 3.
-It’s gradually being populated should be completed by end of February 2017.

 For links to posts about qualitative, quantitative, primary and secondary research methods – see the research methods page.

-social theories mind map
+social theories for A level sociology mind map

 An overview of theory and methods for second year A level sociology a very brief overview covering the bare-bones of (1) Positivism and Interpretivism, (2) Is sociology a science?, (3) Sociology and value freedom, (4) Functionalism, (5) Marxism, (6) Feminism, (7) Social action theory, (8) Post and late modernism, (9) Sociology and social policy.